 Dr. Steven John Holochwost is Principal and Director of Research for Youth & Families at WolfBrown.
 He works with programs designed to improve the lives of vulnerable children and youth.
 He is also an Associate Professor in the Department of Psychology at Lehman College.
 This is part of the City University of New York.
 There, his research focuses on the effects of environment, particularly poverty and parenting.
 He considers the voluntary forms of self-regulation (e.g., executive functions) in childhood.
 He also examines the involuntary activity of neurophysiological systems that support self-regulatory abilities.

-This research is directly relevant to his applied work at WolfBrown, which examines the efficacy of educational interventions for children in poverty.
+This research is directly relevant to his applied work at WolfBrown.
+Dr. Steven Holochwost’s work at WolfBrown examines the efficacy of educational interventions for children in poverty.
 The common thread running through both these lines of work is the need to understand how poverty impacts child development—and how programs that expand educational opportunities for children can mitigate those effects.

-Since joining WolfBrown, Dr. Holochwost has served as Principal Investigator or Co-principal Investigator on many studies that assess the impacts of arts education programs on under-served children and youth.
-These studies have addressed how instrumental music education can foster basic cognitive skills among children in poverty, how choral participation can change the ways incarcerated adolescents perceive their peers, and how theater residencies can improve social skills among school students who are routinely exposed to traumatic events.
+Since joining WolfBrown, Dr. Steven Holochwost has served as Principal Investigator or Co-principal Investigator on many studies.
+In these, he assesses the impacts of arts education programs on under-served children and youth.
+Holochwost’s work addresses how instrumental music education can foster basic cognitive skills among children in poverty.
+He looks at how choral participation can change the ways incarcerated adolescents perceive their peers.
+Dr. Holochwost also examines how theater residencies can improve social skills among school students who are routinely exposed to traumatic events.

 Steven can be reached directly via email.